pankod/moleculerjs-boilerplate/documentation/docs/example.md

 ```

 As the codebase goes bigger, it becomes harder and harder to remember every single service name and their actions.
-To fix this, we introduced `Helpers` to call services.
+To fix this, we introduced **ServiceHelpers** to call services.
 Every service has a helper;
 ```
 export namespace AttackHelper {
 	const prefix: string = 'attack';